gov-cy/staging-govcy-design-system-docs/src/styles/vertical_spacing.md

 ### Spacing after the header
 In order to achieve the spacing values for the header, consider which element follows the header.

-Usually the first element after the header is either a ==back link==, a ==breadcrumb== or a `H1` title of the page which already have top margin 0px, and there is no need for special care.
+Usually the first element after the header is either a [back link](../../components/back_link/), a [breadcrumb](../../components/breadcrumbs/) or a `H1` title of the page which already have top margin 0px, and there is no need for special care.

 ![Representation of the first element after the header]({{ '/img/v3_vs_header_after.png' | url }}){style="aspect-ratio: auto;"}